DA will not charge Greensburg Diocese priest accused of sexual abuse

 “So many people stood up for Father Joe, the diocese had to cut them off,” said Chris DeCarlo-Parrendo, a lector at St. Mary, Our Lady of Lourdes Parish in Export.

-DeCarlo-Parrendo, of Murrysville, said she welcomes the diocesan investigation.
+DeCarlo-Parrendo of Murrysville said she welcomes the diocesan investigation.

 “I think it’s good that they do this, so they can absolutely clear this man and he can get on with his life,” she said, noting that she hopes Bonafed gets another parish assignment.
 “There are many people who need his homilies, who need his Masses.
-The diocese needs him, the church needs him.
-We need to have some good news in the church because not everyone is guilty.”
+The diocese needs him.
+The church needs him.
+We need to have some good news in the church, because not everyone is guilty.”

-St. Edward’s cantor Joe Korpar, 87, of Herminie, said parishioners have been lighting votive candles and saying prayers for Bonafed since his suspension in August.
+St. Edward’s cantor Joe Korpar, 87, of Herminie said parishioners have been lighting votive candles and saying prayers for Bonafed since his suspension in August.

-The Herminie parish has been relying on the Rev. Richard Ulam, of Seven Dolors Parish in Yukon, and Benedictine priests from Saint Vincent Archabbey in the intervening months, Korpar said.
+The Herminie parish has been relying on the Rev. Richard Ulam of Seven Dolors Parish in Yukon and Benedictine priests from Saint Vincent Archabbey in the intervening months, Korpar said.

 “We’ve all missed Father Joe.
 We just wanted him to be back for Christmas,” Korpar said.